datacarpentry/r-raster-vector-geospatial/_episodes/01-raster-structure.md

 > 1. Does this file has the same `CRS` as `DSM_HARV`?
 > 2. What is the `NoDataValue`?
 > 3. What is resolution of the raster data?
-> 4. How large would a 5x5 pixel area would be on the Earth's surface?
+> 4. How large would a 5x5 pixel area be on the Earth's surface?
 > 5. Is the file a multi- or single-band raster?
 >
 > Notice: this file is a `hillshade`.
 We will learn about hillshades in